-A workspace is an ephemeral development environment with a cloud IDE and preview environment — created per user and branch.
+A workspace is an ephemeral development environment with a cloud IDE and running development environment — created per user and branch.

-Workspaces do database seeding and migrations when they start to make them more ephemeral and realistic.
-Workspaces can also run different commands from production for things like auto-reloading.
+Workspaces do database seeding and migrations when they start to make them usable by default.
+They can also run different commands from production, to enable features like auto-reloading of your app server or debug mode in other tools.

 More than one workspace can be running at the same time.